-- Consumer-Level Targeting: The media plan must understand consumers at a granular level to determine what types of messages resonate with them, requiring in-depth marketing analytics and an omnichannel measurement solution
+The media plan must understand consumers at a granular level to determine what types of messages resonate with them, requiring in-depth marketing analytics and an omnichannel measurement solution

-- Platform Preference: Brands must also know the various channels and platforms that target audience members engage with and when.
+Brands must also know the various channels and platforms that target audience members engage with and when.
 This will allow you to effectively choose media on which to run campaigns.
 All of this must be done with budget and media spend in mind.

 Media planning continues to revolve around budget rather than customer engagement.
-There is limited flexibility in a budget and plan to allow marketers to course correct as campaigns run and new insights are discovered.
+Unfortunately, there is limited flexibility when it comes to a budget, preventing marketers from course correcting as campaigns run and new insights are discovered.
 Modern media planning requires the flexibility to allocate budget to different channels if they prove to be more successful.

-- Integrating Measurements: Because there are so many channels online and offline, it has become infinitely more difficult for marketers to measure the success of these campaigns alongside each other to determine which are most effective and which should be updated.
+Because there are so many online and offline channels, it has become infinitely more difficult for marketers to measure the success of these campaigns alongside each other to determine which are most effective and which should be updated.

 Today, media planning has to adapt to focus on the consumer experience using flexible budgets and real-time, unified measurements that allow for media plan optimizations in-campaign.

 Creating a media plan is a detailed process that requires planners to consider the needs of target consumers as well as the goals of the business.

 It might be easy to assume that the goal is to drive conversions or engagement; however, that would oversimplify this step.
 Goals may vary by department, or there might be multiple objectives for one campaign.
-For example, for the sales team and sales goals, increased revenue is the objective.
-However, marketing objectives might be to increase brand awareness.
+The sales team may be targeting increased revenue while the marketing objectives might be to increase brand awareness.
 Knowing the main goal of the campaign will determine how it runs, as well as messaging.